kiriloman/Multitape-Non-Deterministic-Turing-Machine/README.md

 It is **not possible** to add values to the decision sequence in following cases:

 1. An initial sequence wasn't given.
-2. An initial sequence was given, but the machine didn't finish its the execution yet.
+2. An initial sequence was given, but the machine didn't finish its execution yet.
 3. An initial sequence was given, the machine finished executing it and stopped not reaching any halt state and you didn't add any values before running again.

 #### Example